 - A. Shall write, implement, and periodically update a master plan to insure the perpetuation of the chapter and house corporation. - B. Shall incorporate in the Commonwealth of Virginia with a minimum of 3 active directors, of whom no more than one-third may be current student officers and preferably a majority should be alumni of Washington and Lee University. - C. Shall be represented on and be a member in good standing of the Alumni Greek Council. - D. Shall meet at least semi-annually at the chapter house with chapter representatives. - E. Shall hold title and/or lease to all real property and furnishings. - F. Shall serve as lessee by requiring separate contracts with the chapter and individual resident members. - G. Shall establish policies that protect the property and require a high standard of conduct among the members. - H. Shall employ a House Director to represent the interests of the House Corporation and serve as liaison to the University and the Chapter.
+House Directors shall be required to comply with all University policies applicable to individuals working or living on campus.
 House Directors may not be students (undergraduate or law).
 A chapter may seek a waiver of this requirement by submitting a written request to the appropriate Student Affairs designee.
 The Vice-President for Student Affairs and Dean of Students may grant a waiver under compelling circumstances, but in no event will a waiver be given to an individual chapter for more than two years in a 10-year period. - I. Shall establish financial criteria, approve the chapter budget, designate the dispensation of funds collected by the University, and audit chapter operations. - J. Shall set fees sufficient to: - 1.
 Meet all debt and tax or related obligations. - 2.
-Provide insurance for property and furnishings at replacement value.

-3. Maintain adequate liability insurance for its directors and the chapter.
+Provide insurance for property and furnishings at replacement value. - 3.
+Maintain adequate liability insurance for its directors and the chapter. - 4.
+Maintain the property and furnishings at the University standard. - K. Shall collect and disburse funds in a timely manner.

-- 4. Maintain the property and furnishings at the University standard. - K. Shall collect and disburse funds in a timely manner. - L. Shall re-certify compliance with these standards annually to the appropriate Student Affairs designee (see section IV.
+L. Shall re-certify compliance with these standards annually to the appropriate Student Affairs designee (see section IV.
 F).